 College is highly recommended for this one as it requires a lot of computer science knowledge.
 This is one of the higher-paying jobs in the renewable energy sector.
 In this job, you will be responsible for making sure the software that solar energy technicians and workers use to measure and adjust solar equipment.
 Having a background or interest in industrial systems can be a great asset.

 Solar Project Developer

 Median salary of $105,060

 Solar project developers (sometimes also called solar engineers) are critical to making sure that solar energy systems are developed properly.
 They are typically the main contact for all aspects of solar project development which might include land procurement, budgeting, financing, and construction management.
+You may work closely with other team members including green construction managers.
 An advanced degree is usually required with many even acquiring a master’s degree.

 Wind Farm Site Manager

 Wind farms are growing in use as a source of renewable energy which means a lot more people will be needed to manage them.
 Wind farm site managers would be responsible for making sure the wind farm is operational and working and will work with various staff members to deal with any issues.

 While this specific career does typically require a college degree, you can consider working as a wind turbine technician which is one of our most recommended trades.

 Power generation is another phrase that is sometimes used when describing what technology is being used to create electricity.
 This can include wind turbines, steam boilers, or other electricity making technologies that are out there.

 Power generation is a good career path with other opportunities that can help us get our energy!